 - If there were ever a thing as “Bond goes on Spring Break” the scenes in Miami would be it.

-- Bond slapping his Miami girl’s ass, as he tells her to scoot off so he and his buddy Felix can have some “man talk”, is just one example that makes this the most misogynistic Bond movie.
+- Bond slapping Dink’s ass, as he tells her to scoot off so he and his buddy Felix can have some “man talk”, is just one example that makes this the most misogynistic Bond movie.
 Or as some might call it… “a simpler time.”

 - Only Sean Connery could make a baby blue Terry cloth romper look cool.